 Muscle and Ligament Sprains

-These common work injuries can be the result of overexertion, a slip and fall or due to improper use of equipment and repetitive motions.
+These common work injuries can be the result of overexertion, a slip-and-fall or improper use of equipment and repetitive motions.
 By correcting the root cause of a work injury, our physical therapist can help to quickly relieve pain and promote faster healing, making it possible to return to work sooner rather than later.

 How Physical and Occupational Therapy Can Help Treat Work Injuries